jae-finger/rescuethebirds-be/README.md

 ## Configuration

 1. Create `.env`.
 2. Configure database settings, API keys, and other environment-specific variables.
+Message Jon for info.

 ## Running the Server